MirceaKitsune/python_raytracer/README.md

 # Python Raytracer

-Experimental CPU based voxel raytracing engine written in Python, requires Tkinter.
+Experimental CPU based voxel raytracing engine written in Python and based on Pygame.
 No meshes or textures: Everything is a floating point defined by a material.
 Materials can define their own functions as custom shaders.
 Designed for use at low resolutions and frame rates, the ray tracing algorithm is meant to be simple and efficient so expect noise and inaccuracy by design.

 ![alt text](cover.png)